Paris in January 2023 – Quick Guide by a Local

 During the first days of January, you can still enjoy some Christmas activities, including a couple of Christmas Markets, ice skating rinks, and festive shows.

-You can find our recommendations on what to see in Paris at Christmas time here.
+You can find our recommendations on what to see in Paris at Christmas here.

 Paris Light Festival 2019

-The Festival of Lights at Jardin des Plantes (Paris 5) is an enchanting experience for kids and adults with monumental light structures set in the alleys and pitches of this beautiful garden.
+The Festival of Lights at the beautiful Jardin des Plantes (Paris 5) is an enchanting experience for kids and adults, with monumental light structures set in the alleys and pitches of this beautiful garden.

-The exhibitions usually aim to raise awareness about the importance of protecting endangered species and the environment in general and are always very beautiful.
+The exhibitions usually aim to raise awareness about the importance of protecting endangered species and the environment in general and are always lovely.

-This year 2022-2023 the exhibition takes place from 14 November 2022 to 15 January 2023 and is dedicated to the littlest creatures living in this world (Mini-Mondes en Voie d’Illumination).
-We are sure this beautiful exhibition will steal your heart!
+This year 2023-2024, the exhibition takes place from 22 November 2023 to 21 January 2024 and is named La Jungle en Voie d’Illumination.
+This exhibition is dedicated to the creatures and ecosystems living in the jungle, and we are sure it will steal your heart.

 Disneyland Paris, France

-Disney’s Enchanted Christmas festival lasts until 8 January 2023, so you cannot miss it when you visit Paris!
+Disney’s Enchanted Christmas festival lasts until 7 January 2024, so if you visit Paris during the first week of January, you cannot miss it!
 Start planning your Disney trip with our quick guide to Disneyland Paris, and book your Disneyland Paris tickets here.

 CELEBRATE THE EPIPHANY WITH A GALETTE DES ROIS